-Since 1987, the Pohjola Bank Art Foundation has supported music performance by lending its highly valued musical instruments to young, talented musicians.
+Since 1987, the OP Art Foundation has supported music performance by lending its highly valued musical instruments to young, talented musicians.
 These instruments have been used in several recordings and their players have won international contests, but first of all they have provided many young musicians with the opportunity to build up a career enabled by a unique instrument.

 The Foundation currently owns nine historical, highly valued instruments: five violins, two violas and two cellos.
 A group of experts selects the musicians to whom the instruments are lent, based not only on their previous achievements but also challenging future plans.